Where to keep spare keys: 13 Burglar-proof locations in the home

 Many still place a spare front door key under the doormat.
 Pure madness!
 This is the last spot you should put yours as burglars tend to look here first.

-5 place NOT to hide spare keys
+5 place NOT to hide or keep spare keys

 North London based IKS Locksmiths have some fantastic tips about where NOT to hide your spare keys with your property.